-To fully utilize the talents and abilities of everyone on the team, we structure ourselves into groups that work on specific aspects of the car.
-These are our Subsystems.
+To fully utilize the talents and abilities of everyone on the team, Baja is split into unique subsystems.

 The Brakes Subteam designs a reliable hydraulic system to slow and stop the car based on driver input.
 The system works by converting kinetic energy to thermal energy.
 Pressure, wheel speed, and acceleration are investigated to validate and tune vehicle dynamics.

 Design a frame that integrates the designs of all other subsystems into one cohesive vehicle.
 A tube frame that protects the driver in case of crash or rollover.

 Integrate and utilize composite materials throughout the car in order to save weight while maintaining structural integrity.

 Balance the speed/torque transmitted from the engine to the gearbox to maintain the engine at peak power and maximize the car's acceleration.

 Electronics is in charge of obtaining data from multiple sensors integrated into the car, through the use of our Race Technology DL1 club DAQ.
 This year we hope to begin the foundation for our own DAQ, built-off of a microcontroller and custom libraries.
 In addition, we display valuable information to the driver during our testing days and in our competitions, that information is changeable based on the need of the driver.